OSGeo/OSGeoLive-doc/en/quickstart/qgis_quickstart.rst

    * A long list of analysis tools will appear.
 Go to the `Modules Tree` tab and select :menuselection:`Region settings --> g.region.multiple.raster`.
      Clicking on it will open a new tab.
-Simply type ``elevation`` for the raster map name and press :guilabel:`Ok`.
-The `elevation` map will now have a thin red line around it, indicating the extent of GRASS's `computational region` bounds.
+Simply type ``elevation.10m`` for the raster map name and press :guilabel:`Run`.
+The `elevation.10m` map will now have a thin red line around it, indicating the extent of GRASS's `computational region` bounds.